BU-ISCIII/openebench_gmi/README.md

 # Nextflow pipeline using containers for a Outbreak detection challenge using OpenEbench platform

-This repository intends to be a nextflow + container implementation of OpenEbench workflow for a Outbreak detection challenge.
+This repository intends to be a nextflow + container implementation of OpenEbench workflow for an Outbreak detection challenge.
 ## How to use it

 ```Bash